Hann Resorts

-Hann Resorts (stylized as HANN), or Hann Casino Resort, is an integrated resort at the Clark Freeport Zone in Mabalacat, Pampanga, Philippines.
+Hann Resorts (stylized as HANN), or Hann Casino Resort, is an integrated resort at the Clark Freeport Zone in Angeles City, Pampanga, Philippines.

 History

 Hann Resorts is operated and owned by Hann Philippines, a company linked to South Korean businessman Dae Sik Han.
 Han would start developing the casino-hotel complex as early as 2006 with no connections to Filipinos.

 The development of the Hann Resorts began with the opening of the Widus Hotel in 2008.
 The hotel initially suffered low occupancy rates during the 2008 financial crisis until the owners were granted a license to operate a casino in 2009.

 The complex would expand with the opening of the 260-room Clark Marriott Hotel in 2018.

 The complex would then be re-inaugurated under its current name "Hann Casino Resort" in December 15, 2021.

 Another hotel, the Swissôtel Clark would open within the integrated resort in 2022.